bnb-chain/blob-hub/README.md

 for any bug bounty.
 We advise you to be careful and experiment on the network at your own risk.
 Stay safe out there.**

 ## Components
-- blob-syncer: the syncer is designed to sync blobs and store them into Greenfield; there is also a post-verification routine conducted to verify blob storage integrity.
+- blob-syncer: This component is specifically engineered to synchronize blobs and securely store them in Greenfield.
+It includes a post-verification process to ensure the integrity of blob storage.
-- blob-syncer-server: the API server to serve users' query request for Blob.
+- blob-syncer-server: This component functions as the API server, catering to users' requests for querying blobs.

 ## Requirement